pingcap/blog/2016-12-19-adding-built-in-function.md

 ---
 title: Adding Built-in Functions
 date: 2016-12-19
-summary: This document describes how to add built-in functions to TiDB.
+summary: TiDB code is updated and the procedure of adding built-in functions is greatly simplified.
+This document describes how to add built-in functions to TiDB.
 tags: ['TiDB', 'Implementation Design']
 aliases: ['/blog/2016/12/19/adding-built-in-function/']
 ---